-If you’re out of a job or looking to ace that one promotion you applied for a few weeks back, you’re probably attempting to better your resume to earn a shot at standing out from the crowd.
-The average Joes will focus their efforts on listing all their qualifications and merits.
-Such items on your curriculum vitae are known as hard skills.
-These are units of knowledge that are passed on to you during your degree or training program.
-Such knowledge is what makes you apt for the job you are pursuing.
-But what most people will miss out on while building their resume is soft skills.
+If you’re out of a job, or looking to ace that one promotion you applied for a few weeks back, you’re probably attempting to better your resume to earn a shot at standing out from the crowd.
+The average Joes will focus their efforts on listing all their qualifications and merits; these are the hard skills, units of knowledge which you gain during your degree or training program and narrows down the jobs you are pursuing.
+They are critical, and not to be taken lightly- but soft skills are just as important.

-What most job-seekers fail to comprehend is that in the day and age of technology, such knowledge is easily attained.
-Online academies, Youtube videos as well as websites such as Wikipedia, have made knowledge more readily available.
-Which is why, nowadays, the average job listing attracts an average of 35 applicants.
+Most job-seekers fail to comprehend that, with technology improving exponentially, knowledge is cheap and easy to attain.
+Online academies, Youtube videos, and websites such as Wikipedia, have made knowledge more readily available.
+This is why, nowadays, the average job listing attracts an average of 35 applicants.

 How do you stand out from the crowd?

-So how do you stand out from amongst 35 individuals who, more or less, have the same knowledge as you?
+So, how do you stand out from amongst 35 individuals who, more or less, have the same knowledge as you?
 Unless you’ve got experience to sell, soft skills might be your redeeming quality.
 Soft skills are interpersonal traits that you are either born with or pick up over the years through social cues.
 Whilst hard skills build your intelligence quotient, soft skills are what make you emotionally intelligent.
-Soft skills might not land you a job on their own, but paired up with the ideal set of hard skills, they will make you the best at the job in question.
+Soft skills might not land you a job on their own, but paired with the ideal set of hard skills, and they can put you a cut above all the other candidates.
 In fact, making use of your soft skills is an integral part of bringing your A-game to work, as we’ve illustrated in our past blog post.
-As a matter of fact, studies have shown that employees who showcase soft skills, in addition to technical abilities, earn an average of 10% more than employees that focus on a singular area.
+Furthermore, studies have shown that employees who showcase soft skills, in addition to technical abilities, earn an average of 10% more than employees that focus on a singular area.

 Are soft skills really important for your career?

-Fact is, just about every job requires its employees to engage with one another.
+The fact is, just about every job requires its employees to engage with one another.
 While the education system might have attempted to promote teamwork, few individuals graduate being able to execute in a team.
 Therefore, while you might be up against someone with higher qualifications than you, your ability to collaborate will serve as a differentiator across your job search.
-In fact, according to a study led by Wonderlic in 2016, 93% of employers saw soft skills to be “essential” or “very important” to the hiring process.
+In fact, according to a study led by Wonderlic in 2016, 93% of employers saw soft skills to be ‘essential’ or ‘very important’ to the hiring process.

 Going back to your resume, we recommend you integrate your soft skills into your cover letter.
 Alternatively, if you wish to shine a light on your social skills, we recommend you emphasise them during your interview.
 The beauty of soft skills is that, if you possess them, they will shine through your every interaction.
 In fact, we believe that the impression you make during your job interview is what determines whether you land the position or not.
 For this reason, it’s important that you’re well prepared for your interview ahead of time.
 It’s for that reason that we put a few tips together in our past blog post to prepare you for your next job interview.